peterallanwalker/SWP08-Probel/README.md

   I'm identifying as a false EOM but am not parsing to find the actual EOM in such case!

-- [ ] Set a delay - Brio seems to have a small lag after ACK before sending tally dump (check timestamps in sample output) maybe around generic send / connectIO line 97... looks like I need to add 500ms
+- [ ] Set a delay - Brio seems to have a small lag after ACK before sending tally dump (check timestamps in sample output) maybe around generic send / connectIO line 97... looks like I need to add 500ms.

-- [ ] Add the mute ID to user option
+- [ ] Add the mute ID to user option.
+Currently, silence/mute/no-connection is hard-coded with the ID 1023 (1024 in UI/csv)